Student Resources

 • At only 682.7 square kilometers, Singapore is quite small.

-• Singapore is densely populated with 5.9 million people who call it home.
+• Singapore is densely populated with 6 million people who call it home.

-• This popular island nation welcomes 17M international tourists each year.
+• This popular island nation welcomes 17 million international tourists each year.

 • There are over 23.4k international students who chose Singapore to study abroad.

-• Near perfect weather with an average year-round temperature of 25-32°C is attractive.
+• Near-perfect weather with an average year-round temperature of 25-32°C is attractive.

-• The four official languages of Singapore include English, Malay, Mandarin, and Tamil
+• Singapore is diverse and multicultural with one-third being international residents.
+The four official languages of Singapore include English, Malay, Mandarin, and Tamil.

-Below are more facts and interesting information about the city that offers an insight as to why Singapore is so popular with students in hospitality management who want to study abroad.
+Below are more facts and interesting information about the city that offers insight as to why Singapore is so popular with students in hospitality management who want to study abroad.

 Study abroad in Singapore because….

-1.Singapore offers on-point hospitality
+1. Singapore offers on-point hospitality

 Being named one of the top destinations in the world is no surprise since Singapore is so well known for its hospitality.
 Tourism is alive and well in this popular island nation and the service is among the best in the world.